Noname397/Tetris/README.md

 This project is of interest to me because I have always been a fan of puzzle games, and Tetris is one of my favorites.
 Creating a Java-based application will allow me to combine my passion for gaming with my interest in programming.
 I am excited to develop my skills as a developer and add my own personal touches to the game, such as custom graphics and sound effects, to make it more engaging for players.
 Overall, I believe this project will be a fun and rewarding challenge that will allow me to improve my programming skills while creating a game that people can enjoy.

 Some of my user stories include:
-- As a user, I want to be able to add and delete users to list of players in multiplayer version.
+- As a user, I want to be able to add and delete users to list of players in the game.
 - As a user, I want to be able to view the list of players in our league.
-- As a user, I want to be able to view the current high-score records for one player version/ current standings in multiplayer version.
+- As a user, I want to be able to view the current high-score records for the game.
-- As a user, I want to be able to choose the difficulty for one player version/ multiplayer version.
+- As a user, I want to be able to choose the difficulty for the game.
 - As a user, I want to be able to change some game settings, for example: game sound and sound effect.
+- As a user, I want to be able to